oracle/graalpython/docs/contributor/IMPLEMENTATION_DETAILS.md

 with managed storage), but we also make the native wrappers refer to whatever their referents are on the Java side (we use `tp_traverse` to find their referents).

-Then we make the managed objects in the cycle only weakly referenced on the Java side.
+As part of that, we make the objects in the cycle only weakly referenced on the Java side.
 One can think about this as pushing the baseline reference count when the object is eligible for being GC'ed and thus freed.
 Normally when the object has `refcount > MANAGED_REFCNT` we keep it alive with a strong reference assuming that